-Have you ever thought about taking up target shooting.
-You would find it rewarding, as it is a sport that can be simply a competition with yourself, trying to achieve the maximum score of 100, or a competition against other clubs in the area on a shoulder to shoulder basis, or a competition shot on a postal basis against other teams within the Plymouth and District area, county or country.
+Target shooting can be very rewarding, as it is a sport that can be simply a competition with yourself, trying to achieve the maximum score of 100, or a competition against other clubs in the area on a shoulder to shoulder basis, or a competition shot on a postal basis against other teams within the Plymouth and District area, county or country.

 Locally, these may be as part of a team, or as an individual.
 The type of team shooting would be shoulder to shoulder, where you visit other clubs within the Plymouth and District area, on a home and away basis.
-The individual shooting would be a postal shoot in the P & D Summer League, based on your league averages, or if you had not shot in the league, as a declared average.
+The individual shooting would be a postal shoot in the P & D Summer League, based on league averages, or if the person had not shot in the league, as a declared average.

-Other postal shooting, where the cards are sent to a marker, can consist of shooting against other clubs within Devon, or the Civil Service leagues, where you shoot against other clubs within the country.
+Other postal shooting, where the cards are sent to a marker, can consist of shooting against other clubs within Devon, or the Civil Service leagues, where competitors shoot against other clubs within the country.
 These can be either as a team or as an individual, shooting against other teams or individuals.

 Devon and Cornwall also have shoots at various venues, and many other counties have outdoor shoots.
 So the possibilities are endless.